Interpretation & Debate

 At the time the United States adopted the First Amendment to the Constitution, other nations routinely imposed disabilities on religious minorities within their borders, depriving them of legal rights, making it difficult or impossible to practice their faith, and often enabling violent persecution.
 The Free Exercise Clause was thus an exceptional political achievement, imposing a constitutional norm of civic equality by prohibiting the federal government from interfering with all religious exercise—regardless of affiliation.

-The growth of religious diversity makes a religious exemption regime doubly impractical.
+The Court’s robust exemption regime is both impractical and unfair.
 The vast range of religious beliefs and practices in the United States means that there is a potential religious objector to almost any law the government might enact.
-If religious objectors were presumptively entitled to exemption from any burdensome law, religious exemptions would threaten to swallow the rule of law, which presupposes its equal application to everyone.
-As the Court observed in Lee, a religiously diverse social welfare state cannot shield “every person . . . from all the burdens incident to exercising every aspect of the right to practice religious beliefs.”
+If religious objectors are presumptively entitled to exemption from any burdensome law, religious exemptions will swallow the rule of law, which presupposes its equal application to everyone.
+The Court’s recent decisions, therefore, signal its abandonment of the historical baseline of equal liberty in favor of one that privileges religious belief and exercise above other activities, forcing third parties to bear the burdens of religious beliefs they do not share and religious exercises in which they do not participate.
+This abandonment also deprives minorities of those anti-discrimination protections that ensure their equal participation with other citizens in American public life.

-If exemptions are to be afforded to those whose religious practices are burdened by neutral and general laws, they should generally not be granted by courts, but by the politically accountable branches of the federal and state governments.
-These branches are better situated to weigh and balance the competing interests of believers and others in a complex and religiously-diverse society.
+If exemptions are to be afforded those whose religious practices are incidentally burdened by neutral and general laws, they should generally not be granted by courts, but by the politically accountable branches of the federal and state governments.
+These branches are better situated to weigh and balance the competing interests of believers and others in a complex and religiously-diverse society committed to the equal liberty of its citizens.

 Free Exercise: A Vital Protection for Diversity and Freedom